Tonyhaoyu/DH110-TonyXiong/assignment06/README.md

 ## Design System
 Typeface: SeoulNamsan (body), Alice (header)

 Font Size: 45 (header), 30 (subheader), 25 (body)

-Color scheme: 0C4377 (background), FFFFFF (primary), 000000 (secondary), FFFFFF (focus) Color scheme for dark mode: 202020 (background), FFFFFF (primary), 777777 + 3D3D3D linear fill Layout grid: 9 rows, 20 gutter
+Color scheme: 0C4377 (background), FFFFFF (primary), 000000 (secondary), FFFFFF (focus)

+Color scheme for dark mode: 202020 (background), FFFFFF (primary), 777777 + 3D3D3D linear fill

+Layout grid: 9 rows, 20 gutter

+I picked the font SeoulNamsan for its formality since it is a serif font.
+But at the same time, it also has a bit of fun character to it, which makes it a good complement with the font Alice, a slim sans serif font.
+Hawaii, being a tourist state that is fun and vibrate and a governmental state itself, deserves a combination of these two fonts.